-Palenque has become one of the most notable cities of the Classic Maya period, seat of a powerful dynasty that dominated the mountains of northern Chiapas and the plains of Tabasco; territory that some researchers have now recognized as the kingdom of Lakamhá.
-The historical legacy of the pre-Hispanic site, it is one of the most interesting archaeological cities in the world.
+Palenque is one of the most notable cities of the Classic Maya period, seat of a powerful dynasty that dominated the mountains of northern Chiapas and the plains of Tabasco; territory that some researchers have now recognized as the kingdom of Lakamhá.
+The pre-Hispanic site is one of the most impressive archeological cities in the world.

-To know this town is to discover the soul of the Mayan world; is to understand myths, rituals, beliefs and admire the majestic architecture of our ancestors.
-The Mágic Town of Palenque is located 6 km from the Archaeological Zone and the National Park, which has lodging services, restaurants, shops and markets.
+To know this town is to discover the soul of the Mayan world, understanding myths, rituals, beliefs and admire the majestic architecture of our ancestors.
+The town of Palenque Pueblo Mágico is located 6 km from the archaeological zone and the national park, it offers lodging services, restaurants, stores and markets.

-Combining the history and mysticism of the Mayan culture; This area offers us an infinity of attractions of singular beauty, imposing waterfalls, rivers and interaction with the indigenous Lacandon communities that invite us to carry out adventure activities, all framed by the green of the evergreen jungle.
+Combining the history and mysticism of the Mayan culture, this area offers an infinity of attractions of singular beauty: waterfalls, rivers and the interaction with the indigenous Lacandon communities that invite us to carry out adventure activities.
+All framed by the greenery of the evergreen jungle.

-There are so many secrets of Palenque, that you will want to return again to this wonderful land of myths and contrasts: the rituals, the architecture of a wonderful culture and not to mention its rich and varied vegetation.
-Here we mention what you should not miss when visiting this city:
+There are so many secrets of Palenque that will leave you wanting to come back to this wonderful land full of myths and contrasts: the rituals, the architecture of a wonderful culture and its rich and varied vegetation.
+Here we mention what you shouldn’t miss when visiting this city:

-The gastronomy of Palenque includes pre-Hispanic ingredients, such as chili, corn and cocoa, in addition to special touches to the wide variety of dishes that make up the vast culinary legacy of the Mayan ancestors.
-Live the gastronomic experience and do not miss the following recommendations:
+Palenque's gastronomy includes pre-Hispanic ingredients, such as chili, corn and cacao, as well as special touches to the wide variety of dishes that make up the vast culinary legacy of the Mayan ancestors.
+Enjoy a gastronomic experience and don't miss the following recommendations:

 Palenque is a city with a hot and humid climate with abundant rainfall.
-It is important to take into account the following recommendations:
+We recommend you to take into account the following:

-To get to Palenque, there are several ways, either by land or by air, either from the center of the country or from the capital city of the state, Tuxtla Gutiérrez.
+To get to Palenque, there are several ways, either by land or by air.
 Here are some of them: